STOP PRESS (17 April 2020): Coronavirus Job Retention Scheme (CJRS) details released

 - they are not self-isolating or on sick leave (however those who are 'Shielding' can be eligible)

 During a period of Furlough Leave, staff cannot perform work that creates revenue for their organisation, however they can carry out training or volunteering.
+If staff are training, they must receive at least the National Minimum wage.
+Therefore the Employer may have to 'top up' an employee's salary.

 Further guidance can be found here: